Event date: Saturday, 11 November 2017

 The wrong way will be indicated with hazard or warning tape.

-The Aid Stations are very generously stocked with food: Tailwind nutrition, bacon and egg pies, lollies, chips (chicken, plain and salt and vinegar), pretzels, sandwiches (with peanut butter, jam, Nutella and honey) fruit (bananas, watermelon (if in-season, oranges, apples), ice, water, coke, Mountain Dew, Bundaberg ginger beer.
+The Aid Stations are very generously stocked with food: Tailwind nutrition, bacon and egg pies, lollies, chips (chicken, plain and salt and vinegar), pretzels, sandwiches (with peanut butter, jam, Nutella and honey) fruit (bananas, watermelon (if in-season, oranges, apples), ice, water, coke, ginger beer.
 The Pondy Vista Summit and Wairua Watering Hole are water stops only.

 The order of the aid station offerings will be: